 Bairns’ Hoose is a transformational, whole-system approach to delivering child protection, justice, and health support and services to child victims and witnesses of abuse and harm.
 The overall vision of a Bairns’ Hoose in Scotland is that all children in Scotland who have been victims of or witnesses to abuse or violence, as well as children under the age of criminal responsibility whose behaviour has caused significant harm or abuse, will have access to trauma informed recovery, support and justice.

 Bairns’ Hoose values

 The key values through which this vision will be achieved are that:

 - we are child-centred, trauma-informed and respect the rights and wellbeing of the child at all times

-- we provide consistent and holistic support, which enables children to have their voices heard, access specialist services and recover from their experiences
+- we provide consistent and holistic support, which enables children to have their voice heard, access specialist services and recover from their experiences

 - we aim to prevent children being retraumatised and to improve the experience of the justice process for children and families